cyberark/conjur-api-python/README.md

 ## Requirements

-This project requires Docker and access to DockerHub.
+This project requires a working Conjur server

 It officially requires python 3.10 and above but can run with lower versions compiled with openssl 1.1.1